ohshitgorillas/EntropPy/README.md

 - **`conflicts_*.txt`**: Which corrections were removed as redundant and which blocking pattern caused each removal
 - **`summary.txt`**: Overall statistics showing how many patterns and conflicts were found

-These reports are invaluable for understanding the generator's decisions and verifying correct behavior.
+These reports are invaluable for understanding EntropPy's decisions and verifying correct behavior.

 ---